 Work with an Experienced United States Trademark Attorney

 If you are a foreign individual or business that wishes to register a trademark within the United States, new USPTO policy requires you to be represented by a U.S. attorney.
 While U.S. citizens and those with permanent residence within the country are not required to work with an attorney, it is highly encouraged.
 The process to file a trademark registration, from conducting a trademark search to preparing a submitting the application, is extremely detailed, and may best be handled by an experienced trademark attorney.
-Contact Gerben Law Firm to begin the process to register your U.S. trademark today.
+Contact Gerben IP to begin the process to register your U.S. trademark today.